 - CDC Interim Guidelines

-- Sonoma County Emergency Information
+- Sonoma County Emergency Information and 2-1-1

 - California Hospital Association

 - Healdsburg District Hospital is co-hosting a public health COVID-19 drive-thru testing event on May 30, 3pm-7pm.

 - Healdsburg District Hospital está copatrocinando un evento de pruebas de COVID-19 con acceso desde el automóvil el 30 de mayo de 3 pm a 7 pm.